trashpanda-ai/RAG-chatbot/README.md

 ```

 ### Outlook: incoming features and improvements
-- Add tabular database for all summaries (to reduce API calls and make questions on counts more reliable)
+- Add tabular database for all created summaries (to reduce API calls and make questions on counts more reliable)
-- Improve guidance prompts for RAG
+- Improve existing guidance prompts for RAG
+- Give user the option to easily create and add guidance prompts
-- Enhance user interface
+- Enhance user interface while keeping the copy-ability of markdown formatting
+- For better reproducability the temperature has to be *0*, but for real-world use, this should be adjusted
+- Include the option of the user to select the LLM (for higher reproducability this is fixed)